FusionComputingLab/freegsnke/README.md

 > If this environment setup step fails, try installing the dependencies with less restrictive version requirements.
 3. Activate this environment with `conda activate freegsnke`.
 4. Clone [FreeGSFast](https://github.com/farscape-project/freegsfast) into a directory that is *not* within the FreeGSNKE repository and `cd` into it.
-5. Install FreeGSFast by following the instruction in the repository README.
+5. Install FreeGSFast locally with `pip install -e .`.
+> **Note**
+> The FreeGSFast dependencies have already been installed in step 1 so do not need to be installed again.
 6. `cd` back to the `freegsnke` repository directory and install this package by running `pip install .` from the respository home directory.
 If you plan on doing development, it is better to install with symlinks: `pip install -e .`.

 ## Usage